Welcome to Pagosa Area Water & Sanitation District

 811

-April 22, 2026
+June 22, 2026

 The PAWSD Drought Management Plan (DMP) sets trigger points for Voluntary drought procedures and four mandatory drought restriction stages from Low through Severe.

-3. A combination of the water level in the Hatcher Reservoir, the flow in the San Juan River, and the drought condition as listed in the National Integrated Drought Information System for our area.
+The trigger points for Stage 2 – Moderate drought restrictions are any one of the following: Water level in Hatcher Reservoir, flow in the San Juan River, and the drought condition as listed in the National Integrated Drought Information System for our area.

 More info: